zuozhenggh/learning-library/solutions-library/oci-move-improve/mds-connect/mds-connect.md

 ## Acknowledgements
 * **Author** - Rajsagar Rawool
-* **Adapted for Cloud by** -  Rajsagar Rawool
 * **Last Updated By/Date** - Rajsagar Rawool, January 2021

-## Need Help?
+## Need Help ?
+If you are doing this module as part of an instructor led lab then please just ask the instructor.

-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+If you are working through this module self guided then please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.
+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one